Deriving Derivatives: Examples

 In order to get a more practical formula for the index $f_i$ we note that, starting with equations (\ref{Eq:Market_x}) and (\ref{Eq:Investor_x}), all our calculations are done to the first order in $\Delta t_i$.
 Expanding the above equation and keeping the terms to the first order in $\Delta t_i$ (remember to replace $(\Delta S_i/S_i)^2$ with $\sigma^2_i\Delta t_i$), we obtain

 This leads us to a definition of an index $I_i$ with the following structure

 This structure has three easily recognizable parts.
-Reading back-to-front from Eq.~(\ref{Eq:TheIndex}), we see that this is (1) an excess return index which is (2) vol-targeted on a (3) investor-expected Sharpe ratio.
+Reading backwards from Eq.~(\ref{Eq:TheIndex}), we see that this is (1) an excess return index which is (2) vol-targeted on a (3) investor-expected Sharpe ratio.
 The importance of quantities such as Sharpe ratio for index design needs no explanation.
 As for vol-targeting and excess return -- these are two of the most popular techniques which are currently used in index designs.
-On the theoretical side, we note that the general form of our result, namely the combination of quantities